I wonder what first comes to mind when you hear the word, ‘church’?

 Now you are the body of Christ and individually members of it.
 And God has appointed in the church first apostles, second prophets, third teachers, then deeds of power, then gifts of healing, forms of assistance, forms of leadership, various kinds of tongues.
 Are all apostles?
 Are all prophets?
 Are all teachers?
 Do all work miracles?
 Do all possess gifts of healing?
 Do all speak in tongues?
 Do all interpret?
 But strive for the greater gifts.

 Every member of the body of Christ is important; everyone has a role to play; everyone has been given a gift by God that they can use to help further the work of Christ.
 Some of those gifts are up front and obvious: preachers and teachers, musicians and worship leaders and so on.
-Others are less spectacular, but equally important: administrators, those with the gift of listening and caring for others, those who fix broken furnaces and serve in food banks and build houses with Habitat for Humanity and so on.
+Others are less spectacular, but equally important: administrators, those with the gift of listening and caring for others, those who fix broken furnaces and build houses with Habitat for Humanity and so on.
 But all work together for one end – to build up the strength of the Body and to serve the world in the name of Jesus.

-So Paul doesn’t see the church as a school bus with a driver up front and a whole bunch of passengers.
+So, to use again an illustration I used last week, Paul doesn’t see the church as a school bus with a driver up front and a whole bunch of passengers.
 Rather, he sees it as a team, with a coach or coaches at work helping everyone to discover their gifts and use them to serve the church and the world in Jesus’ name.

-First, let’s remember what it is we have in common.
+First, remember what it is we have in common.
 Paul says that we have all been given the gift of the Holy Spirit.
 The Holy Spirit was at work in our baptism, joining us to the Body of Christ and putting the life of Christ in us.
 But it doesn’t end there; Paul also says, ‘We’ve all been given the Holy Spirit to drink’.
 Baptism is once for all, but drinking is not – we need to drink again and again, or we’ll get thirsty again.
 And in the same way, none of this Body of Christ stuff will work unless each of us goes on and on being filled with the Holy Spirit.
 So pray every day, and keep on praying, that God will fill you with the Holy Spirit and quench your spiritual thirst.
 That’s the first thing.

-Second, let’s discover our spiritual gifts.
+Second, discover your spiritual gift.
 What’s your place in the Body?
 What is God challenging you to do in his work in the Church and in the world?
 Are you a talking person or a doing person?
 Are you a listener or a teacher?
 Do you have an artistic mind or an analytical mind?
 Are you a good musician or a good carpenter?
 Do you know how to be a friend to the friendless, or are you a thinker who loves to study the Bible and share what you’ve learned with others?

-My sisters and brothers in Christ, Jesus needs a Body.
+Jesus needs a Body.
 We, his Church, are that Body.
 There is no other plan.
 So let’s joyfully take up the challenge, pray for the Holy Spirit’s help, and then move out in faith, using the gifts God has given to us to make a difference for Christ in the world.